chengzhuzhang94/Local-Signal-Detection/README.md

 # Helper function list

 Besides main Matlab scripts that are mentioned above, you also need other helper functions which serves some basis functions related to Triangulation.
 For example, we directly use the function provided by Larry L. Schumaker ([His webpage](https://math.vanderbilt.edu/schumake/)) to generate triangulation.
+Some functions are from the "**Download**" section (choose the current version 1.1) on the [DistMesh - A Simple Mesh Generator in MATLAB](http://persson.berkeley.edu/distmesh/).
 We list them and associated resources as below

+- basic DistMesh functions (version 1.1) are: `dploy.m`, `dcircle.m`, `ddiff.m`, `distmesh2d.m`, `drectangle.m`, `fixmesh.m`, `huniform.m`, `simpplot.m`, `simpvol.m`

-- basic helper functions from Larry L. Schumaker: `basis.p`, `choose.p`, `getindex.p`, `trilists.p`, `dcircle.m`, `ddiff.m`, `distmesh2d.m`, `drectangle.m`, `fixmesh.m`, `getindex.p`, `huniform.m`, `simpplot.m`, `simpvol.m`, `trilists.p`
+- basic helper functions from Larry L. Schumaker (Appendix Code of this book [Spline Functions: Computational Methods](https://epubs.siam.org/doi/10.1137/1.9781611973907)): `basis.p`, `choose.p`, `getindex.p`, `trilists.p`,  `getindex.p`, `trilists.p`

 - `CZ_SPL_est.m`: created by Chengzhu Zhang, which takes a list of location (X, Y) and Triangulation information as input.
 The output contains two parts.
 The first output is values of associated Bernstein basis polynomials of degree d, while the second output is the list of order numbers indicating valid points that fall into the Triangulation.
 More details can be found in the comments contained in the file.